-Visiting foreign students must meet all college admission policies in addition to the following requirements each semester:
+Visiting foreign students who hold a valid visa other than an F visa must meet all college admission policies in addition to the following requirements each semester:

-- 1. Present your current passport, visa and I-94 card to the director of admissions and records.
-Your visa must be valid through the end of the semester in which you wish to enroll. - 2.
-Complete the JCCC assessment process as described under "Resident Aliens."
-Course selection may be restricted because of JCCC assessment test results. - 3.
-If you hold a valid student visa, you must present a letter from the U.S. institution that issued the I-20 verifying your current enrollment, good standing at that institution and permission to enroll at JCCC.
+- 1. Complete a foreign student application. - 2.
+Present your current passport and I-94 card to the director of admissions and records.
+Your I-94 card must be valid through the end of the semester in which you wish to enroll.
+This procedure must be repeated prior to enrollment each semester. - 3.
+Complete the JCCC assessment and enrollment process as described under "Resident Aliens."
+Course selection may be restricted because of JCCC assessment test results.

+Visiting foreign student who hold a valid F visa must meet the following requirements each semester: